jiug/Taiwan-Earthquakes/README.md

 ## To do

-- Hypothesis Testing, could the drift be due to chance?
+- [x] Hypothesis Testing, could the drift be due to chance?
-- Separate the two earthquake populations in different datasets
+- [ ] Separate the two earthquake populations in different datasets
-- Organize thought flow
+- [ ] Organize thought flow
+- [ ] Train a model that is able to discern between the two earthquake populations

 ## Findings

--There are two distinct distributions of earthquakes.
+- There are two distinct distributions of earthquakes.
+- The drift is statistically significant